the ultimate guide to understanding rosalía’s references

 [“Like the blades of a knife / outshone ‘em when I gave ‘em the ring”]

-The most flamenco track on El Mal Querer is clearly influenced by the tragic 1931 play Bodas de Sangre, or 'Blood Wedding', by Federico García Lorca and by his enthusiasm for knives.
-Both the work and the song deal with a wedding doomed by jealousy and death.
-In the latter, Rosalía uses 'sacáis', which is Caló for 'eyes' -- playing on the Spanish 'sacar', or 'to remove' -- to allude to the eyes of the bride.
-Spanish music fans might recall this same reference in Niña Pastori's legendary track "Tú me camelas".
+The most flamenco track of El mal querer is clearly influenced by the tragic verse of 1931 Bodas de Sangre by Federico García Lorca, as well as the author’s obsession with knives, razors, and the moon.
+Both the work and the song deals with a wedding doomed by jealousy and death.
+In it, Rosalía returns to Caló and uses “sacáis” which means "sacks" to allude to the eyes of the bride; a term that many may have heard in the legendary track "Tú me camelas" by Niña Pastori.

 “Pongo rosas sobre el Panamera / Pongo palmas sobre la Guantanamera / Llevo a Camarón en la guantera (De la Isla)” from “Con Altura”